voxel51/eta/modules_dev_guide.md

 Note that the `ExampleConfig` and `DataConfig` classes derive from the `eta.core.config.Config` class, which implements the basic semantics of configuration classes.
-In particular, the `Config` class provides `parse_*` static methods, which are used to define the names and data types of the JSON fields.
+In particular, the `Config.parse_*` methods are used to define the names and data types of the JSON fields.

-Fields with no `default=` keyword value are *mandatory*, and fields with a `default=` keyword are *optional*.
+Fields defined with no `default` keyword are *mandatory*, and fields with a `default` keyword are *optional*.

-The following JSON file defines a valid `ExampleConfig` instance:
+The following JSON file is a valid `ExampleConfig` configuration file:

 ```json
 {